ChrstphrChevalier/42Lausanne/42Cursus/Born2beroot/README.md

 # <p align="center"> ![image](https://github.com/ChrstphrChevalier/42Lausanne/assets/146819291/46094f41-2de6-452c-9984-ae60a0b4982d) </p>

+# <p align="center"> - Goals - </p>

+### <p align="center"> *The "born2beroot" project consists of creating a virtual machine under Linux, using a specific distribution.
+We need to configure this virtual machine by implementing security elements such as firewall, SSH, and root user privileges.
+The project aims to teach students the basic concepts of system administration, computer security and managing a Linux machine.* </p>

 # <p align="center"> - Project - </p>

 ##### <p align="center"> *To do this you can rely on* [THIS GUIDE](https://github.com/pasqualerossi/Born2BeRoot-Guide) *by* [Pasquale Rossi](https://github.com/pasqualerossi/) </p>